Appleton nursing home managing to keep its residents safe

 Here in Wisconsin, 20 facilities have had a single confirmed case and 25 facilities have had five or less confirmed cases.

-Dr. Ryan Westergaard, Chief Medical Officer of the Bureau of Communicable Diseases, says, “It tells us that the virus spreads when people don’t do physical distancing.”
+During a Monday afternoon media briefing, Dr. Ryan Westergaard, Chief Medical Officer of the Bureau of Communicable Diseases, said, “It tells us that the virus spreads when people don’t do physical distancing.”

 Tim Neuman, Interim Administrator at Brewster Village says, “We’re practicing social distancing to the extent possible.
 We’ve limited visitation since March 13.
 We’ve closed Brewster Village to all visitors and non-essential individuals and recognize the challenge that this presents to the villagers, who miss those visits.”